14mmuhammad/School/Science/Notes_.md

 - ![./res/complete_symbols.png](./res/complete_symbols.png)
 - Coulomb = 6.2 * 10^18

 - Benjamin Franklin was the one who said current moves positive to negative
 - [Conventional Current]
-- Electroscope is that thing that opens up or something [from like that static electricity lesson]
+- Electroscope that thing that opens up or something [from like that static electricity lesson]

-- Resistance is the opposition to the flow of charge and is measured in ohms, also known as voltage.
-- R (Ohms) = V (Volts) / I (Amps)
-- To determine resistance, you need is a power supply, a variable resistor, test resistor, and ammeter and voltmeter.
-Varying the variable resistor, slowly the voltage increases, the current also increases and the slope of this linear graph is 1/R. Meaning slope = 1/R
-- The resistance of wires:
-    - The longer the wire, the greater the resistance as the electrons are going through, the electrons would bump with the wire's atoms and the longer the wire, the more chance of bumping.
-    - The thinner the wire, the greater the resistance, as in larger area, there is more room to move for the electrons while in a smaller area, there is less room for the electrons to move

-- RT = Resistance Total
-- In series:
-    - RT = R1 + R2
-- In parallel:
-    - 1/RT = 1/R1 + 1/R2

-- Current is proportional to the voltage
-- V = IR
-- Current is inversely proportional to resistance
-- V/R = I
-- Voltage is *not* proportional to current
-- Important note that in parallel circuits the current is added not like in series circuits

 #### Questions
 - I [amps] = Q [coulombs] / T [seconds]
 - Rate of something, for example say, dollar per kg = total kg / total dollars, so the Q is the total amount of electrons that flows through the circuit in T amount of seconds.
 - It is negative as protons cannot move
 - 3 Amps
 - (18 * (6.2 * 10^18)) / 3